 The leader of the Libyan Jamahiriyah, Colonel Muammar Gaddafi has been visiting Malta, after touring eastern Europe.

-The leader of the Libyan Jamahiriyah, Colonel Muammar Gaddafi has been visiting Malta, after touring eastern Europe.
+Background: The leader of the Libyan Jamahiriyah, Colonel Muammar Gaddafi has been visiting Malta, after touring eastern Europe.
 During his three-day stay Colonel Gaddafi discussed a variety of problems with Prime Minister Don Mintoff including oil supplies and military bases.